 Be strong O paddle!
 Be brave canoe!
 The reckless waves you must plunge into!

-That’s a line from poem by Emily Pauline Johnson called The Song my Paddle Sings.
-At their most recent concert featuring Canadian composers the Winnipeg Singers performed a musical version of the poem.
+That’s a line from a poem by Emily Pauline Johnson called The Song my Paddle Sings.
+At their most recent concert featuring Canadian composers, the Winnipeg Singers performed a musical version of the poem.
 Listening to them brought back lots of memories for me.

-My grade four teacher Miss Toews made me memorize the poem My Song My Paddle Sings and I recited it during a parents day performance.
+My fourth-grade teacher, Miss Toews, made me memorize the poem The Song My Paddle Sings and I recited it during a parents day performance.
 I still remember every line of the poem that tells the story of a sailor going from calm waters to churning rapids and back again.

 Emily Pauline Johnson was a Mohawk poet who became famous as a touring artist.
 She went across North America reciting her poetry.
 Her father was a First Nations chief and her mother an Englishwoman so Emily grew up influenced by two different cultures.
 Her aboriginal name was Tekahionwake.

 I used to do a unit of Emily Pauline Johnson poems with my grade eleven English classes.
 Although The Song My Paddle Sings is about a nature experience Emily did not shy away from writing about controversial issues as she did in her poem A Cry From An Indian Wife where she looks at who really owns Canadian land.

 Emily was featured on a Canadian stamp in 1961 and was one of the Canadians under consideration for the first woman to be featured on a bank-note in 2018.
 She wasn’t chosen but her poetry lives on in people’s minds and hearts and also in music like the beautiful piece I heard at the Winnipeg Singers concert.